4th May 2023

 Helping Bruxism: Mouth Guards vs Masseter Botox

 Are you concerned you have bruxism – the medical term for teeth grinding?
 Do you constantly find yourself clenching your jaw?
-Is your teeth grinding keeping you up at night or causing side effectslike jaw pain and headaches?
+Is your teeth grinding keeping you up at night or causing side effects jaw pain and headaches?
 Then it’s time to get your condition under control.

 Our Clapham dental practice helps people all around the city take care of their teeth.
 And with bruxism, the health and appearance of your smile is put at risk.
 Find out more about the condition, and what treatments we can offer to help, in today’s blog post.